DavidPeicho/ecstra/README.md

 My goals for the library is to keep it:

-* 💻 Cross Platform & Framework Agnostic 💻
+* 💻 Framework Agnostic 💻
-* 🏋️ Lightweight 🏋️
+* 🪶 Lightweight 🪶
 * ⚡ Fast ⚡
+* 🏋️ Robust 🏋️

 The library will prioritize stability improvements over feature development.